nevillechemwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching the current user to user betty - su betty printing username of current user - whoami printing group he current user is part of - group
+switching the current user to user betty - su betty printing username of current user - whoami printing group he current user is part of - groups changes the owner of the file hello to the user betty - chown betty hello